 The following procedures were developed by the Working Group to apply to requests made by intellectual property rights-holders or their authorized representatives.
 The WG has not developed a similarly detailed process for other types of Requesters, e.g. law enforcement authorities or consumer protection agencies.

-Given the balance that this Policy attempts to strikes, evidence of the use of high-volume, automated electronic processes for sending Requests or responses thereto (without first being subjected to human review) to the systems of any of the parties involved (Requesters, Service Providers, or Customers) by any of the parties in performing any of the steps in the processes outlined herein shall create a rebuttable presumption of non-compliance with this Policy.
+Given the balance that this Policy attempts to strike, evidence of the use of high-volume, automated electronic processes for sending Requests or responses to Requests (without human review) to the systems of Requesters, Providers, or Customers in performing any of the steps in the processes outlined in this Policy shall create a rebuttable presumption of non-compliance with this Policy.

-I. Service Provider Process for Intake of Requests
+I. Provider Process for Intake of Requests

-Service Provider will establish and publish a point of contact for submitting complaints that registration or use of a domain name for which the Service Provider provides privacy/proxy service infringes copyright or trademark rights of the Requester.
+Provider will establish and publish a point of contact for submitting complaints that registration or use of a domain name for which the Provider provides privacy/proxy services infringes copyright or trademark rights of the Requester.
 The point of contact shall enable all the following information (in II below) to be submitted electronically, whether via email, through a web submission form, or similar means.
 Telephonic point of contact may also be provided.

-[Nothing in this document prevents a Service Provider from] [Service Provider is encouraged, but not required, to] implement measures to optimize or manage access to the Request submission process.
+[Nothing in this document prevents a Provider from] [Provider is encouraged, but not required, to] implement measures to optimize or manage access to the Request submission process.
 This could include:

-Requiring Requesters to register themselves and/or their organizations with Service Provider.
+Requiring Requesters to register themselves and/or their organizations with Provider.

 Authenticating complaint submissions as originating from a registered Requester (e.g., log- in, use of pre-identified e-mail address).

+iii.
+Assessing a nominal cost-recovery fee for processing complaint submissions, or to maintain Requester account so long as this does not serve as an unreasonable barrier to access to the process.

 Qualifying Requesters meeting certain reliable criteria as “trusted Requesters” whose requests would be subject to a streamlined process.